python-postgres/fe/sphinx-src/index.rst

 =============

 py-postgresql is a project dedicated to improving the Python interfaces to PostgreSQL.
+It strives to provide substantial convenience to Python programmers using PostgreSQL.

-At its core, py-postgresql provides a PG-API, `postgresql.api`, and DB-API 2.0 interface for accessing a PostgreSQL database.
+At its core, py-postgresql provides a PG-API, `postgresql.api`, and DB-API 2.0 interface for using a PostgreSQL database.

 Contents